mohssinechebli/cicd4ml/README.md

-# CI-CD-4-ML
+## Abstract
-The repo ci-cd-for-ml will empower you to streamline your machine learning development processes, enhancing efficiency, reliability, and reproducibility in your projects.
+The repo cicd4ml will empower you to streamline your machine learning development processes, enhancing efficiency, reliability, and reproducibility in your projects.
 This repo offers a template to the integration of machine learning model training into a GitHub Action pipeline using Continuous Machine Learning GitHub Action.
 The workflow generates a comprehensive markdown report including model metrics and plots in a comment into the PR that triggers the workflow.